Irritable Bowel Syndrome (IBS): Bloated? Gassy? Constipated? Diarrhea?

 If you are suffering from Irritable Bowel Syndrome (IBS), then you know how uncomfortable this condition can be.
 In order to better understand what is happening in IBS, we need to have a basic understanding of digestion.

 Digestion is a complicated process that starts even before you put food in your mouth.
 The smell or sight of food can start the digestive juices flowing.
-Taste and chewing stimulate release of saliva, digestive enzymes and other digestive juices while the teeth accomplish the mechanical breakdown of food.
-Once in the stomach, food mixes with stomach acid to help with absorption of minerals and vitamin B12, digest protein, and to sterilize what you put in.
-When that acidic mixture passes out of the stomach and into the small intestine, the pancreas secretes digestive enzymes and the gallbladder secretes bile.
-The enzymes help break down fats, carbohydrates and protein and the bile helps digest and absorb fats and fat soluble vitamins.
+Taste and chewing stimulate the release of saliva, digestive enzymes and other digestive juices while the teeth accomplish the mechanical breakdown of food.
+When you swallow, the food travels down your esophagus to your stomach.
+Once in your stomach, food mixes with stomach acid to help with absorption of minerals and vitamin B12, digest protein, and to sterilize what you put in.
+When that acidic mixture passes out of your stomach and into your small intestine, your pancreas secretes digestive enzymes and your gallbladder secretes bile.
+The enzymes help break down fats, carbohydrates and protein and the bile helps digest and absorb fats and fat-soluble vitamins.
 Bile is a bit of an irritant and so the digestive tract moves it along to get it out.
-Digestion and absorption of nutrients takes place as the food passes through the small and large intestines.
-Beneficial bacteria help to keep the surface of the digestive tract healthy so that harmful bacteria or yeast can’t overgrow and helps maintain a healthy immune system.
+Digestion and absorption of nutrients take place as the food passes through your small and large intestines.
+Beneficial bacteria help to keep the surface of the digestive tract healthy so that harmful bacteria or yeast can’t overgrow.
+These good bacteria also help maintain a healthy immune system.
 So you can see from this simplified description that digestion is a complicated process.
 If any one of the steps doesn’t work properly, everything down the line can be affected in a domino-like fashion.